andrew/ultimate-awesome/README.md

 - [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff.
 - [awesome-japanese](https://github.com/yudataguy/awesome-japanese) - Awesome Japanese Learning Resources.
 - [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
+- [awesome-product-management](https://github.com/dend/awesome-product-management) - 🚀 A curated list of awesome resources for product/program managers to learn and grow.
 - [awesome-electron-alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) - A curated list of awesome Electron alternatives.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [DevSecOps](https://github.com/hahwul/DevSecOps) - ♾️ Collection and Roadmap for everyone who wants DevSecOps.
 Hope your DevOps are more safe 😎.